 Preheat the oven to 350ºF.
 Cover and let rise for 30-45 minutes.

-The bread is done rising when it is 2″ over the top of the loaf pan or when you press the corner of the loaf 1/2″ with your finger, the indentation stays.
+The loaf is done rising when it is 2″ over the top of the loaf pan or when you press the corner of the loaf 1/2″ with your finger, the indentation stays.

 Bake at 350ºF for 30-35 minutes for regular-sized pans, and 20-25 minutes for smaller loaf pans.
-(You can also use your bread machine if you have one).
+(You can also use a bread machine if you have one).

 Not sure if your bread is done baking?
 Check the temperature with an instant-read thermometer.
-If it is 190º F in the center, the bread is done baking.
+If it is 190º F in the center, then the loaf is done baking.

 Optional: brush the top of the loaf with melted butter.